 See the Programs of Study section of the College Catalog for a list of the degree and certificate programs associated with each academy.

 When new students arrive on campus in August, they receive a comprehensive orientation and meet the academy support staff.
-Participating in a Freshman Academy helps guide students through their first two semesters and makes it easier for them to feel at home on campus, meet people, and get the best advice.
-The goal of the Freshman Academies is to improve the retention and graduation rates of our students and, in so doing, build students’ commitment to their future education and lifelong careers.
+Participating in an Academy helps guide students through their academic career at Queensborough Community College and makes it easier for them to feel at home on campus, meet people, and get the best advice.
+The goal of The Academies is to improve the retention and graduation rates of our students and, in so doing, build students’ commitment to their future education and lifelong careers.

 One or more Faculty Coordinators are assigned to each academy.
-They collaborate and communicate with Department Chairs, faculty, Student Affairs, Freshman Coordinators and students regarding high-impact learning experiences, faculty teaching/learning initiatives, academic advisement and course registration.
+They collaborate and communicate with Department Chairs, faculty, Student Affairs, Academy Advisors and students regarding high-impact learning experiences, faculty teaching/learning initiatives, academic advisement and course registration.

 As part of their classroom activities, all academy students in degree programs participate in two high impact learning experiences during their first 30 credits.
 These high impact experiences include conducting service learning projects, engaging in cornerstone courses, participating in learning communities, developing e-portfolios and/or pursuing writing intensive courses.
 These activities increase students’ engagement and help them progress through their studies.